Creating Leaders for Over 30 Years

 Leadership Lompoc Valley

-The purpose of Leadership Lompoc Valley (LLV) is to identify and develop a diverse group of effective community leaders committed to the economy and well being of the community.
+The purpose of Leadership Lompoc Valley (LLV) is to identify and develop a diverse group of leaders with a special understanding of the Lompoc Valley and a solid foundation of leadership skills.
 The program is designed to meet this challenge by providing a vehicle to:

 - • Educate future leaders about a broad range of community needs and concerns.